FlorisCalkoen/shorelineforecasting/README.md

 ```

 ## Recommendations

-Note, the code has not been maintained since 2020.
-Most likely there will be some dependency
-issues.

 Explore and understand code and date with the example notebook (example.ipynb).
 If you just want to run everything
 at once, run ```python runner.py``` from the shorelineforecasting directory.
 Alternatively, run directly from root using